tiryakiv/Mass-segmentation/README.md

-# Deep learning for mass segmentation and classification from screen film mammograms
+# Deep transfer learning for mass segmentation and classification from screen film mammograms

-This repository includes breast cancer mass segmentation investigation using the proposed U-net++Xception and other U-net based segmentation models.
-The first step includes a breast segmentation and the second step includes the mass segmentation.
-The two step enabled to focus only on the mass segmentation in the second step, which is a critical task.
-Finally, the mass segmentation predictions were classified as benign versus malignant.
+This repository includes breast cancer mass segmentation investigation using U-net++Xception and other U-net based segmentation models.
+The first and second steps involve breast segmentation and mass segmentation respectively.
+The two step enabled to focus only on the mass segmentation in the second step, which is a critical task in breast cancer diagnosis.
+Finally, in the third step, the mass segmentation predictions were classified as benign versus malignant.

-In the first step, the five-layer U-net was found to have the highest breast segmentation performance.
+The five-layer U-net was found to have the highest breast segmentation performance.
 The mammogram pixel dimensions were 1024x768.
 The segmentation performance was sufficient and other deep transfer learning methods were not investigated.
+This step enabled segmentation of breast tissue, ignoring the mammogram background, and deleting the mammogram noise sources.

+Breast segmentation training and validation codes:
+* train_valid_unet5L_mg_seg04_4nov22_v001.ipynb

 After the first step, the mammogram background noise sources were removed, the blank regions were removed, and mammograms were downsized to 640x640.
 The downsampling enabled training of large models.

-In the second step,  the mass segmentation performances of the proposed U-net++Xception and other recent U-net based nine models were investigated.
+In the second step,  the mass segmentation performances of the newly proposed U-net++Xception and other recent U-net based nine models were investigated.
 The proposed U-net++Xception model has better performance than U-net5L, Unet++, ResUnet, DeepLabV3Plus and AttentionU-net in terms of DSC.

-In the third and final step the mass segmentation model predictions were classified into benign versus malignant.
-The purpose of this step was to demonstrate the entire system performance for automated breast cancer diagnosis.

-Breast segmentation training and validation codes:
-* train_valid_unet5L_mg_seg04_4nov22_v001.ipynb

 Mass segmentation training and validation codes:
 * train_valid_ResUnet_mass_seg08_14nov22_v011.ipynb